google/render-timing-for-unity/README.md

 this works on mobile devices and has virtually no overhead.

 Typical use cases include:
-   * adding GPU frame time to an app's real-time debug display
+   * adding GPU frame time to an app's real-time debug overlay
    * getting instant, in-app feedback on coding changes which affect rendering, as well as visibility into performance regressions and problematic views
    * automated performance testing

 Caveats
 -------
-   * only Android is supported (adding other GL platforms is straightforward)
+   * **only Android is supported** (adding other GL platforms is straightforward)
    * quality varies among mobile implementations of GL_EXT_disjoint_timer_query.
      **Notably, some GPU's (e.g. Mali) don't provide a useful measurement at all.**